xach/qlmapper/README.txt

 MAP-RELEASES is like MAP-SYSTEMS except CL-USER:*QLMAPPER-OBJECT-NAME* is bound to the name of each release rather than each system.

+MAP-LOADED-SYSTEMS is like MAP-SYSTEMS but the system in question is loaded with ql:quickloaded before loading the mapped file.

 This could be used to determine which projects have license files, documentation subdirectories, readme files, etc.